-District Director Jason Andreotta provides guidance and oversight to all program areas in the district, while Sirena Davila coordinates the district’s compliance functions, John Kent Edwards oversees the District Permitting and Waste Cleanup programs and Diane Pupa administers all business functions in the district office.
+District Director Jason Andreotta provides guidance and oversight to all program areas in the district, while Sirena Davila coordinates the district’s compliance functions, Norva Blandin oversees the District Permitting and Waste Cleanup programs and Diane Pupa administers all business functions in the district office.
 The district’s staffing is broken down into the following functional areas:

 Regulatory divisions centralized in Tallahassee provide guidance for policy and consistency among the districts.

 The vision of the Florida Department of Environmental Protection is to create strong community partnerships, safeguard Florida’s natural resources and enhance its ecosystems.
 The department is focusing on six strategic goals to help achieve this vision:

 Focus taxpayer resources on projects that provide a direct benefit to the environment and local communities.

 Establish and consistently use clear metrics to evaluate and strengthen the department’s programs, activities and services.

 Partner with communities and businesses to protect natural resources and promote economic growth.

 Improve the quality of natural resources through long-term planning, restoration and maintenance.